octave-app/octave-app.github.io/Maintainer-Guide.md

 ## Requirements

 * macOS
-  * TODO: Determine which version we're going to release against.
-Should be an older one for back-compatibility
+  * TODO: Determine which version we're going to build under.
+Should probably be an older one for back-compatibility.
 * Xcode (needed for DMG creation)
 * MacTeX (needed for document creation)
-* Java 1.8 JDK
+* Java 1.8 JDK u171

 ## Process